Die Curly Girl Methode | lockenkopf

 The Curly Girl steps

-Most "conventional" products contain chemical ingredients that are harmful to curls, such as silicone, which wraps itself around your hair and makes it look soft and supple, but has the exact opposite effect.
+.Most "conventional" products contain chemical ingredients that are harmful to curls, such as silicone, which wraps itself around your hair and makes it look soft and supple, but has exactly the opposite effect.
 Silicone prevents the important nutrients from penetrating the hair and dries it out internally.
 At the same time, it takes relatively "harsh" products to rinse the silicone from the care & styling products out of your hair, which further depletes your curls.
 You should therefore wash your curls one last time with a shampoo containing sulphate before you start using the Curly Girl products.

 You can really use any conventional shampoo for this (Dove, Nivea, Fructis, Head & Shoulders....etc)

-2. Co-Wash - Not for every curl
+2. co-wash - not for every curl

 2. shampoo - also for curly girls

-After you have done the "final wash", only use sulphate-free shampoos for your curls, as you can find them at lockenkopf .
+After you have done the "final wash", only use sulphate-free shampoos for your curls, as you can find them at lockenkopf.
 The only exception is if you have been to the hairdresser and conventional products have been used, or the hair has been chemically colored, then the curls must be "freed" again with a final wash.

 4. conditioner - your curls' best friend